How to get over my ex you ask?

 Hit the gym, go for a jog or learn a new skill.
 The activity will do you good, will give you a much-needed distraction, and will also make you feel better about who you are as a person (which can be essential following the slump into low self-esteem that often follows a breakup).

 Keeping yourself busy is a great way to stay distracted from the waves of emotion that keep coming without warning, and while you still might feel a little something while reading a book or trying to get your work done, having something else to concentrate on will really help.

 So, direct your energy towards something constructive and positive.
-Study harder, work more on your career and spend some time out and about, socialising with new people.
+Study harder, work more on your career, and spend some time out and about, socializing with new people.

 For starters, being drunk when the emotions are fresh might just make you feel worse, or you might end up doing something stupid like calling your ex.

-An even worse case scenario would be if it actually works, giving you a reason to spend as little time sober as possible.
-The danger here could lead to a life-long crippling addiction; a needless vice which your ex doesn’t deserve to give you.
+An even worst-case scenario would be if it actually works, giving you a reason to spend as little time sober as possible.
+The danger here could lead to a life-long crippling addiction; a needless vice that your ex doesn’t deserve to give you.